andgar2010/backup-hashnode-blog/ckvgy91os04lzm4s13sb41i3v.md

 Uncaught Error: LateInitializationError: Field 'name' has not been initialized.
 ```

 In this case, we are sure that we will initialize the variable, so we can tell Dart with the reservation keyword late.

-Continue this article on my personal blog [here](https://tech-andgar.me/posts/dart-late-keyword/).
+*Continue this article on my personal blog* [*here*](https://tech-andgar.me/posts/dart-late-keyword/)*.*